neilenns/projects-website/content/docs/streamdeck-vatis/atis-letter/index.md

 The ATIS letter action shows the current ATIS information for the specified station.
 You can use it to:

-- See the current ATIS letter for a station
+- See the current ATIS letter for a station.
-- See the current altimeter for a station
+- See the current altimeter for a station.
+- See an indicator for the current flight rules following FAA or ICAO standards.
-- Get warned if the pressure falls below 29.92 InHg as a reminder that FL180 (or FL190) is unavailable
+- Get warned if the pressure falls below 29.92 InHg as a reminder that FL180 (or FL190) is unavailable.
-- Get notified when a new ATIS is published
+- Get notified when a new ATIS is published.
-- Clear the new ATIS notification for a station
+- Clear the new ATIS notification for a station.
-- Clear the new ATIS notification for all stations
+- Clear the new ATIS notification for all stations.

 ## Prerequisites